blokongithub/blahaj-clicker/README.md

 # Blåhaj Clicker

-Blåhaj Clicker is a fun clicker game where you click a blåhaj and collect coins, use coins to purchase upgrades and increas coins per second (CPS)
+- Blåhaj Clicker is a fun clicker game where you click a blåhaj and collect coins, use coins to purchase upgrades and increas coins per second (CPS)
+- This is just a test for highseas, expect more to come

 ## Features
 - Click on Blåhaj to earn coins.